 Snyder, Lester B., "Does the Tax Law Discriminate Against the Majority of American Children: The Downside of Our Progressive Rate Structure and Unbalanced Incentives for Higher Education?"
 (2004).
 University of San Diego Law and Economics Research Paper Series.
 Paper 4.

-Accounting Law Commons, Banking and Finance Commons, Corporation and Enterprise Law Commons, Economics Commons, Juveniles Commons, Law and Economics Commons, Law and Society Commons, Social Welfare Law Commons, Tax Law Commons
+Accounting Law Commons, Banking and Finance Law Commons, Business Organizations Law Commons, Economics Commons, Juvenile Law Commons, Law and Economics Commons, Law and Society Commons, Social Welfare Law Commons, Tax Law Commons